 - Stay away from cars: the key is to stay off busy streets, ideally on designated bike paths, but often the quiet streets through neighborhoods are better than bike lanes on busy roads (like on Minnehaha Ave in South Minneapolis, or the downtown bike lanes).

 - Wear a helmet.
 We are an educational institution.
 Closed head injuries make it hard to learn.

-- When riding at night, use a headlight, tail light, and wear reflective vest or clothing.
+- When riding at night, use a headlight, tail light, and wear a reflective vest or reflective clothing.

 All Metro Transit buses and the Light rail cars are equipped with bike racks.
-So if you get tired, or want to avoid biking through a stretch of your trip, you can just throw your bike on the rack and take a ride.
-Check out the Metro Transit web site/a> for more information and instructions.
+So if you get tired or want to avoid biking through a stretch of your trip, you can just throw your bike on the rack and take a ride.

 For more information or questions